bertofurth/Seagate-Central-Utils/minidlna/README-minidlna.md

 the Twonky DLNA server.

 #### Optional - Free up disk space used by Twonky data files
-After you have confirmed that the new miniDLNA server is working to your satisfaction and if you have decided to disable Twonky you can save disk space by deleting the caches data previously generated by Twonky.
-This may take up a significant amount of disk space if you have a large media library.
+If you have decided to disable Twonky, you can save disk space by deleting the Twonky database.
+This may take up a significant amount of space if you have a large media library.

     rm -rf /Data/TwonkyData/twonkycache
     rm -rf /Data/TwonkyData/twonkydb

-Removing this cache does not stop Twonky from working again in the future.
-It only means that if Twonky is re-enabled, it will have to rebuild the cache from scratch.
+Removing this cache and database does not stop Twonky from working again in the future.
+It only means that if Twonky is re-enabled, it will have to rebuild the database from scratch.

 ## Troubleshooting Building / Compilation
 ### minidlna "in tree" building